 (Photo courtesy of Katy’s Courage)

-As we slowly but surely move into consistently colder weather here on the South Fork, ice skating proves to be one of the most widely practiced winter activities for folks of all ages and abilities.
 Whether you’re a seasoned skater or a nervous novice, there are a couple of spots scattered around the East End that will have you sliding and gliding around with ease.
-Some of these spots are well known, situated on some of the south shore’s main drags and operating consistently throughout the winter season, while others are tucked away, lesser-known local treasures that may not be viable if temperatures are too warm.
+Some of ice-skating spots are well known, situated on some of the south shore’s main drags and operating consistently throughout the winter season, while others are tucked away, lesser-known local treasures (only viable if temperatures hit freezing).
 In either scenario, remember: Safety first and happy skating!

-Open since Halloween weekend, Southampton Ice Rink (668 County Road 39) is easy to spot.
+Open since the last weekend of October, Southampton Ice Rink (668 County Road 39) is easy to spot.
 Erected under a white dome, the ice rink is 120 feet by 50 feet and opens at 9 a.m. and stays open until at least 10 p.m. every day.
-Situated on the same space that houses batting cages and driving ranges in the warmer months, Southampton Ice Rink director Bryan Wish says building the rink takes about three weeks of work where he and his team “build the whole thing from scratch” and “make ice for five days straight, around the clock.”
+Located in the same space that houses batting cages and driving ranges in the warmer months, Southampton Ice Rink director Bryan Wish says building the rink takes about three weeks of work during which he and his team “build the whole thing from scratch” and “make ice for five days straight, around the clock.”

 Public skating is available nearly every day at Southampton Ice Rink, along with several other skating programs for both adults and youth.
 (Photo courtesy of Bryan Wish)